Job Title: Chapter Director

 The Sierra Club offers a competitive salary package commensurate with skills and experience plus excellent benefits that include medical, dental, and vision coverage, and a retirement savings 401(k) plan.

-This is a category 4 exempt, non-represented, supervisory position.
+This is a category 2 exempt, non-represented, managerial and professional position.

 Explore, enjoy and protect the planet.